broox/simple-auto-service/README.md

 # Simple Auto Service

 Years ago, I often found myself at a mechanic or auto-parts store needing to know the last time I performed a certain service on my vehicles.
-So I whipped up this tiny web-app to help me track and display this information.
+So I whipped up a tiny web-app to help track and display this information.

-I recently got bored while hanging out in airports and airplanes, so I decided to clean a bit of this old app up publish the code.
+Recently, I became bored while hanging out in airports and airplanes, so I decided to clean this old app up and publish the code.

 It's not that full featured, there's no validation/authentication, and the code's not the prettiest, but I've been using it for years.